EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 <img width = '500' height = '400' src= 'https://github.com/user-attachments/assets/c0e4b8a8-f107-4847-b824-70ffa0c81ef5' />

-Hmm, this does show the likely future temperatures however doesn't seem to show similar variability as we see in the observed data from 1884-2023.... maybe we should try machine learning!
+Hmm, this does show the likely future temperatures however doesn't seem to show similar variability as we see in the observed data from 1884-2023.... maybe we should try a form of machine learning, k NN regression!

 <a name="section2"></a>